sebam2k4/Web-Development-Curriculum/Udemy/readme.md

 * **Getting Started** ==> COMPLETED | 10/10/2017
 * **Execution Contexts and Lexical Environments** ==> COMPLETED | 29/06/2018
   * Coceptual Aside: Syntax Parsers, Execution Contexts, and Lexical Environments
-  * CA: Name/Value Pairs and Objects
+  * Coceptual Aside: Name/Value Pairs and Objects
   * The Global Environment and the Global Scope
   * The Execution Context - Creation and Hoisting
   * CA: JavaScript and 'undefined'